Beyoncé (album): Commercial performance

 On December 16, Apple Inc. announced that Beyoncé was the fastest selling album in the history of the iTunes Store, both in the United States and worldwide.
 It sold 828,773 digital copies worldwide in its first three days, and topped the iTunes Store charts in one-hundred-and-four countries.
 Six days after its release, Beyoncé had sold one million digital copies on iTunes Stores worldwide.
 Beyoncé debuted at number five on the UK Albums Chart on December 15, with two-day sales of 67,858 digital copies.
 The Official Charts Company's chief executive Martin Talbot noted that "few (if any) albums have sold as many digital copies in such a short space of time."
 In its fifth week, the album climbed to a new peak of number two.
 It was certified platinum by the British Phonographic Industry (BPI) on February 7, 2014, denoting shipments of 300,000 copies.
 As of April 2016, Beyoncé has sold 505,000 copies in the United Kingdom.
 On August 3, 2018, Beyoncé was certified double platinum by the BPI, denoting shipments of 600,000.

 The album entered the Canadian Albums Chart at number one, with 35,000 digital copies sold.
 It debuted at number twenty-four on the French Albums Chart with two-days sales of 12,100 digital copies, and peaked at number thirteen in its fifth week.
 The album debuted atop the Dutch Albums Chart, giving Beyoncé her first number-one album in the Netherlands.
 In Australia, Beyoncé entered the ARIA Albums Chart at number two, with first-week sales of 31,102 digital copies.
 The album topped the chart in its third week, becoming Beyoncé's first number-one album in Australia.
 It spent three consecutive weeks at number one and was certified platinum by the Australian Recording Industry Association (ARIA) for shipping 70,000 copies.
-In New Zealand, Beyoncé debuted at number two and was certified gold by Recorded Music NZ (RMNZ) for sales of 7,500 copies; it was later certified platinum.
+In New Zealand, Beyoncé debuted at number two and was certified gold by Recorded Music NZ (RMNZ) for sales of 7,500 copies; it was later certified quadruple platinum.
 According to the International Federation of the Phonographic Industry (IFPI), within the last nineteen days of 2013, the album sold 2.3 million units worldwide, becoming the tenth-best-selling album of 2013.
 The album also went on to become the 20th-best-selling album of 2014.
-Worldwide, Beyoncé sold more thn five million copies as of November 2016 and has generated over 1 billion streams as of March 2015.
+Worldwide, Beyoncé has sold more than ten million copies as of November 2016 and has generated over 1 billion streams as of March 2015.

-In 2014, Beyoncé was ranked as the second-most popular album of the year on the Billboard 200 only behind Disney's Frozen soundtrack.
+In 2014, Beyoncé was ranked as the second-most popular album of the year on the Billboard 200, only behind Disney's Frozen soundtrack.